Isovariant homotopy theory and fixed point invariants: Introduction

+\begin{TheoremIntro}[\ref{thm-mflds-cofibrant} and \ref{thm-mflds-fibrant}] Let $G$ be a finite group.
+Smooth $G$-manifolds are built out of isovariant cells, and they satisfy lifting properties with respect to isovariant cell inclusions. \end{TheoremIntro}

-The geometric model structure on isovariant spaces is a $G$-equivariant variation on Douteau's model structure for stratified spaces in \cite{douteaustrat}.
-Proposition 4.12 of \cite{douteaustrat} shows that conically stratified spaces are fibrant, relying on Theorem A.6.4 of \cite{lurieHA}.
+Theorem \ref{thm-mflds-fibrant} is closely related to the fact that conically stratified spaces are fibrant, a result of \cite[4.12]{douteaustrat} that relies on Theorem A.6.4 of \cite{lurieHA}.
 We carry out a similar argument in the equivariant setting, considering smooth $G$-manifolds instead of the more general notion of conically stratified spaces.
 More work on conically stratified spaces can be found, for example, in \cite{AFT}.

-In the presence of a model structure, fibrant-cofibrant objects enjoy a version of Whitehead's theorem; weak equivalences between such objects determine homotopy equivalences \cite[II.1.10]{goerss-jardine}.
-That is,
+In the presence of a model structure, the theorems above would mean that manifolds are cofibrant and fibrant.
+While we do not provide a new Quillen model structure on isovariant spaces, we are able to obtain the main results that would follow from a suitable one.
+These results can be interpreted as arising from a weak model structure in the sense of \cite{Hen}.

+\begin{TheoremIntro} [\ref{weakmodelstr}] Let $G$ be a finite group.
+There is a weak model structure on $\itop$ in which smooth $G$-manifolds are cofibrant and fibrant. \end{TheoremIntro}

+Proposition A.1 of Douteau--Waas \cite{DW} indicates that the Quillen model structure on isovariant spaces that we nearly construct in this paper would need to rely on more than the stratification by isotropy.
+While their counterexample cannot arise in the isovariant setting, we are currently unable to prove that $\jcell \subseteq \mathcal{W}$ (where $\jcell$ and $\mathcal{W}$ are defined in section 3.)

+As a result of our study of this more robust isovariant homotopy theory, we are able to prove an isovariant Whitehead's theorem.

 \begin{TheoremIntro}[\ref{thm-whitehead}](Isovariant Whitehead's theorem) Let $G$ be a finite group, let $X$ and $Y$ be smooth $G$-manifolds, and let $f:X \to Y$ be an isovariant map.
-Then $f$ is an isovariant homotopy equivalence if and only if $f$ is a weak equivalence in the geometric model structure on the isovariant category. \end{TheoremIntro}
+Then $f$ is an isovariant homotopy equivalence if and only if $f$ is an isovariant weak equivalence (in the sense of Definition \ref{defn:elemIJ}). \end{TheoremIntro}

-In \cite{dulaschultz}, an isovariant version of Whitehead's theorem was shown for manifolds with ``treelike isotropy structure''; we show that Theorem \ref{thm-whitehead} extends and strengthens Theorem 4.10 of \cite{dulaschultz}.
+In \cite{dulaschultz}, an isovariant version of Whitehead's theorem was proven for manifolds with ``treelike isotropy structure''; we show that Theorem \ref{thm-whitehead} extends and strengthens Theorem 4.10 of \cite{dulaschultz}.
 That is, we show

-\begin{PropositionIntro}[\ref{prop-equiv-DS}] Let $f:X \to Y$ be an isovariant map between smooth $G$-manifolds with treelike isotropy structure satisfying the conditions of Theorem 4.10 in \cite{dulaschultz}.
-Then $f$ is a weak equivalence in the geometric model structure. \end{PropositionIntro}
+\begin{PropositionIntro}[\ref{prop-equiv-DS}] Let $G$ be a finite group and let $f:X \to Y$ be an isovariant map between smooth $G$-manifolds with treelike isotropy structure satisfying the conditions of Theorem 4.10 in \cite{dulaschultz}.
+Then $f$ is an isovariant weak equivalence. \end{PropositionIntro}

 Further, we characterize isovariant weak equivalences between $G$-manifolds in terms of simpler data.
 That is, instead of checking that $f$ induces a weak equivalence on isovariant mapping spaces of infinitely many higher dimensional simplices, we show that $f$ is an isovariant weak equivalence of $G$-manifolds if it induces a weak equivalence on the isovariant mapping spaces of zero and one dimensional linking simplices.